WWF Royal Rumble (1993 video game): Roster differences

 The SNES and Genesis versions were released three months apart, with each version having several exclusive wrestlers.
 The two versions share seven wrestlers: Bret Hart, The Undertaker, Shawn Michaels, Razor Ramon, Randy Savage, Crush, and "The Narcissist" Lex Luger.
 The five remaining members of the roster differ between versions.
-The SNES version features Ric Flair, Mr. Perfect, Ted DiBiase, Yokozuna, and Tatanka.
+The SNES version features Ric Flair (who had left the WWF back in February to return to World Championship Wrestling (WCW)), Mr. Perfect, Ted DiBiase, Yokozuna, and Tatanka.
 The Genesis version replaces them with Hulk Hogan, IRS, "Hacksaw" Jim Duggan, "The Model" Rick Martel and Papa Shango.

 Reception

 The game has received "mixed to positive" reviews from critics.
 Official Nintendo Magazine gave the game a score of 82 out of 100.
 Hyper gave both the Super Nintendo Entertainment System and Sega Genesis versions an 84%.